mozilla/rappor-aggregator/RAPPOR-Production/RAPPOR-Production.md

 If the dataset is automatically generated, `true_counts` is filled with the correct data and `candidates` defaults to all reported values.

 ---

+# Note: The RAPPOR implementation is starting from here.
+Only touch this part if you know what you are doing.

 ## Checking the settings